Academic questions should be addressed to the Office of the Registrar, (707) 826-4101, first floor, Student & Business Services building.

 Instructors may exclude a student from attending courses until the student is able to provide proof of registration.

 A valid student ID/Library card is required to check out materials from the library.
 (Refer to Identification Cards above)

 Current library hours are on its website.
 Hours are subject to change.

 Looking for a location on the HSU campus?
 Download a Campus Map.

 Matriculation refers to those students who have been admitted to Humboldt State University and are eligible to register for the current semester.
-Matriculated students register for Extension courses through the College of eLearning & Extended Education (not via web registration) and must pay the stated course fee.
+Matriculated students register for Extension courses through the College of eLearning & Extended Education (not via Student Center) and must pay the stated course fee.